alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 s1.
 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/484868/COFSApplicationExportNonEUFeeding_v2.0.doc) (MS Word Document, 127KB). s2.
 Send it to <trader@rpa.gsi.gov.uk>.

-s3.
-You’ll usually get your certificate within 5 working days.
+The certificate will usually be issued within 5 working days.

 It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit.)